bayne/TrafficSignClassifier/writeup.md

 For training the neural network, I used the [AdamOptimizer](https://www.tensorflow.org/api_docs/python/tf/train/AdamOptimizer) provided by TensorFlow.
 As for the hyper-parameters, they were chosen by experimenting with different values.

+The number of epochs were increased because using dropout required more iterations to create a more generalized model.
+Batch size is typically memory limited so if more memory is available, increasing the batch size is beneficial for training the network.
+Since I am using dropout on one of the layers, a new hyper parameter is introduced.

 ## Outside the Dataset

 As an exercise of showing the effectiveness of the classifier on data outside the dataset, I found several images of German traffic signs on the internet and ran them through the classifier.